 With so many aspects of content optimization to consider, one of the easiest to overlook is readability.

-Generally, the clearer and more readable the content is, the more time viewers will spend on a page and the better it will perform in the SERPs.
+Generally, the clearer and more readable the content is, the more time viewers will spend on a page and the better it will perform in search results.

 Calculating scores for readability on a given page may include assigning values to: